GoogleChrome/web.dev/src/site/content/en/fast/efficiently-load-third-party-javascript/index.md

 {% Aside 'caution' %}

 Be careful when lazy-loading resources with JavaScript.
-If JavaScript fails to load, perhaps due to flaky network conditions, your resources won’t load at all.
-Keep an eye out for [native lazy-loading support for images and iframes](https://addyosmani.com/blog/lazy-loading/) that’s coming soon to Chrome.
+If JavaScript fails to load, perhaps due to flaky network conditions, your resources won't load at all.
+Keep an eye out for [native lazy-loading support for images and iframes](https://addyosmani.com/blog/lazy-loading/) that's coming soon to Chrome.

 {% endAside %}